One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Experiments

-{\bf Fraud detection task.} For this task, we adopt the Transaction Dataset introduced in \cite{TabBERT}, which is a synthetic dataset created with heuristic rules to generate realistic credit card transactions (see \cref{fig.transaction-dataset}).
-The dataset is composed of 24M transactions from 20,000 users.
-There are $k = 10$ attributes, which become $k = 13$ when the time stamp is split in 4 different fields.
-A time series is composed of $t = 10$ transactions (i.e., rows), all extracted from the transaction history of the same user and using a sliding window with a stride of 5.
-This led to a total number of 4.87M time series, which are used in the pre-training phase.

-The Fraud detection downstream task is a binary classification task based on the prediction of the fraudulent label, associated with a subset of samples.
-Following \cite{TabBERT}, we use 1.9M labeled samples (with $t=10$) for the supervised training stage.
-Since the positive and the negative classes are highly unbalanced, the positive samples are upsampled (for more details, we refer to \cite{TabBERT}).
-The testing set is composed of 487K time series.

-The results reported in \cref{tab.Fraud-detection} show that UniTTab outperforms all the compared methods, independently on whether an LSTM is used or not.
-Similarly to the Pollution prediction task, in \cref{tab.Fraud-detection} we also report the results obtained using both XGBoost and CatBoost, with task and dataset specific features and hyperparameters (see above).
-Similarly to the Pollution prediction task, also in the Fraud detection task, UniTTab significantly outperforms both XGBoost and CatBoost.
+{\bf Fraud detection task.} This is the classification task used in \Cref{sec.Ablation} (and presented in more detail in \Cref{sec:setting}).
+Differently from \Cref{sec.Ablation}, in the experiments of this section we use the full dataset for pre-training ($\sim 4,9$M time series), which leads to a higher absolute performance in the results reported in \Cref{tab.Fraud-detection}.
+Specifically, we use the original time series length $t=10$ in \Cref{tab.Fraud-detection} and we extend the experiments to $t=50$ in \Cref{tab.Fraud-detection-t-50}.
+These tables shows that UniTTab outperforms all the compared methods, independently on whether an LSTM is used or not and the gain is particularly significant with longer time series (\Cref{tab.Fraud-detection-t-50}).
+Similarly to the Pollution prediction task, in \Cref{tab.Fraud-detection,tab.Fraud-detection-t-50} we also report the results obtained using VAR, XGBoost and CatBoost, with task and dataset specific features and hyperparameters for XGBoost and CatBoost (see above).
+Also in the Fraud detection task, UniTTab significantly outperforms all the non Deep Learning based methods, and the improvement is particularly significative with longer time series (\Cref{tab.Fraud-detection-t-50}).